Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security-network/step3/security3.md

 1. `Remove` the previous docker image and docker container

-3. `Rebuild` the docker image and container with the same cli command
+3. `Rebuild` the docker image and container with the same cli command, docker image name must me `hello-node-env` , docker container name must be `node-container-env`

 <details>
 <summary>Hint</summary>